London banks, brokers up staffing as polls tighten before UK vote

 This time, the pound is down 2.8 percent in trade-weighted terms since May 10, giving back all the gains made since the election was called on April 18.

-"In practice, only the currency markets are liquid enough to trade through the night," said Colin McLean, managing director of the UK equity growth fund at SVM Asset Management.
+"In practise, only the currency markets are liquid enough to trade through the night," said Colin McLean, managing director of the UK equity growth fund at SVM Asset Management.

 "We won't be in all night, but will likely make an early start," he added.